15th April, 2021

 A method statement will usually contain a lot of information about a task or activity such as:

-The construction industry has a much higher injury rate (2.9%) than the average across all industries (1.8%).
+According to HSE statistics, in 2019/20, 40 construction workers lost their lives at work.
+In the same year, for every 100,000 workers in construction, 2,760 (nearly 3%) were injured, and 3,520 (3.5%) suffered work-related illness.
+The construction industry has a much higher injury rate (2.8%) than the average across all industries (1.8%).
 And, the types of injuries workers are at risk from in construction tend to be more severe.

 What's all this got to do with method statements?

-In the construction industry, you will finish one project and move on to the next.
-A new project often means a new location, new team, and a different set of circumstances.
+Another reason why method statements can be useful on construction projects is that construction work is so varied.
+In the construction industry, you finish one project and move on to the next.
+A new project often means a new location, a new team, and a different set of circumstances.
 Even if you are completing the same task, the site, the surrounding work and hazards will change from project to project.